 Ended the day with a lazy Clouded Monitor Lizard out sauntering and sniffing around with its long tongue.
 These are forest lizards can be separated from the water monitor lizards by the snort position.

 So the next time you visit a forest park in Singapore, take your time to look around.
 You will never know what is lurking around the corner.

 Went down to Rifle Range Link this morning trying to get some photos of the Chestnut-winged Babbler, one of the more elusive forest babblers.
 It was calling and came close but moved too fast for any shots.
 Well just have to try again some other mornings.

 Don’t know why the False Tapioca plants and the Leea indicas that used to cover the stretch of the Rifle Range Link were cleared.
 This spot was the most reliable place to find the Van Hasselts Sunbirds and Lancers and Skippers.

 Walking down this trail is never a waste of time if you keep your eye peeled for the slightest movements.
 This was how I came across this Black Scorpion out foraging by the track.
 It belongs to the genus heterometres, spending much of its time hiding under dead logs and crevices.
 We have two very similiar species in our forest, the Malaysian Black Scorpion and the Asian Wood Scorpion, the largest of scorpions found here.

 This Black Scorpion was about 10 cm long.
 Not usual for it to be out in the open like this.

-Further down the trail, a Tufted Moth was resting quietly in a green leaf, which makes difficult to find.
+Further down the trail, an Emerald Moth was resting quietly on a green leaf, which makes difficult to find.
 This is part of their survival strategy to bend in to the habitat.
 This is another first green moth for me.